CEHS-research/Quant_I/docs/01-prep.md

 ### The `factor()` Function: Define Categorical Variables

-We will be providing this funciton with three pieces of information:
+We will be providing this function with three pieces of information:

 (@) The name of an existing variable
 (@) A *concatinated* set of numerical `levels`